Why use a Version Control System?

 Key Points

-Local and remote repositories are not identical, in general.
+Local and remote repositories are not identical, in general, as synchronisation must be performed manually.

 Break